Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

-The current understanding of pointwise a.e. convergence of multilinear polynomial ergodic averages is less developed.
-Although pointwise a.e. convergence is the most intuitive form of convergence, it is quite subtle and can differ markedly from norm convergence, which makes investigating pointwise convergence issues particularly challenging.
-According to the dominated convergence theorem, pointwise a.e. convergence of the averages \eqref{eq:unweighted} implies their norm convergence for all $f_1, \ldots, f_k\in L^{\infty}(X)$ on a probability space $(X, \nu)$.
-Thus, from a theoretical perspective, the pointwise a.e. convergence can be seen as a strict refinement of the norm convergence.
-The question of pointwise a.e. convergence is the subject of the celebrated Furstenberg--Bergelson--Leibman conjecture~\cite[Section 5.5]{BL02}.
-In two notable works \cite{Bour89} and \cite{Bou90}, Bourgain established the pointwise a.e. convergence of \eqref{eq:unweighted} for the case where $k=1$ and the case where $k=2$ ($P_1,P_2$ are linear), respectively.
-For the related results on the variational inequality (see Section \ref{sect.preparation} for its definition) yielding the pointwise a.e. convergence, we refer to \cite{BMSW19, MST17} and the references therein.
-Krause, Mirek and Tao made significant contributions in their seminal work \cite{KMT22}, proving the pointwise a.e. convergence of \eqref{eq:unweighted} for the bilinear case with polynomials of the form $(n,P(n))$ where $\deg P\ge 2$.
-Very recently, Kosz, Mirek, Peluse and Wright in their significant work \cite{KMPW24} achieved the pointwise a.e. convergence of \eqref{commaveragesBerglesonopen} for arbitrary $k\in \Z_+$ and polynomials $P_1,\ldots, P_k$ with distinct degrees.
+Our current understanding of pointwise a.e. convergence for multilinear polynomial ergodic averages is less developed.
+Although pointwise a.e. convergence is the most intuitive form of convergence, it is quite subtle and can differ markedly from norm convergence, which makes investigating pointwise convergence problems particularly challenging.
+By the dominated convergence theorem, pointwise a.e. convergence of the averages \eqref{eq:unweighted} implies norm convergence for all $f_1, \ldots, f_k\in L^{\infty}(X)$ on a probability space $(X, \nu)$.
+Furthermore, a maximal function bound for the averages \eqref{eq:unweighted} shows that pointwise a.e. convergence implies norm convergence for general Lebesgue space functions.
+Thus, pointwise a.e. convergence can be viewed as a refinement or upgrade of norm convergence.
+The question of pointwise a.e. convergence is the celebrated Furstenberg--Bergelson--Leibman conjecture~\cite[Section 5.5]{BL02}.
+In two notable instances, \cite{Bour89} and \cite{Bou90}, Bourgain established the pointwise a.e. convergence of \eqref{eq:unweighted} in the linear ($k=1$) case, and in the blinear case ($k=2$) when $P_1,P_2$ are linear, respectively.
+Krause, the first author and Tao \cite{KMT22}, proved pointwise a.e. convergence of \eqref{eq:unweighted} in the bilinear case with polynomials of the form $(n,P(n))$ where $\deg P\ge 2$.
+Very recently, Kosz, Peluse and the authors \cite{KMPWW24} established pointwise a.e. convergence of \eqref{commaveragesBerglesonopen} for arbitrary $k\in \Z_+$ and polynomials $P_1,\ldots, P_k$ with distinct degrees.
 This result gives an affirmative answer to a question posed by Bergelson \cite[Question~9]{Ber1} in the case of polynomials with distinct degrees.